OHSMASTER/PyFrameDecoder/README.md

 # PyFrameDecoder

-is an advanced Python script designed for detailed analysis of network frame data.
+Is an advanced Python script designed for detailed analysis of network frame data.
 It decodes and extracts crucial information directly from a sequence of bytes in a network frame.
 This script is capable of handling a variety of data elements, providing deep insights into the structure and content of network traffic.

 ## Features